Clustering algorithms are a powerful machine learning technique that works on unsupervised data.

 To start the algorithm, you define the number of clusters you need and choose the starting mean data points.

-The algorithm will then cluster the data points around the means depending on distance.
+The algorithm will then cluster the data points around the means depending on the distance.

 Once you have calculated the distances, you change the mean data point.